Dalbee/energy-analytics-fabric-bi/docs/architecture/project2_pipeline_architecture.md

 ## 3. Core Components

-### 3.1 Dataflow Gen2 (Ingestion Layer)
+### 3.1 OneLake Ingestion (Bronze Layer)

-- Schema standardisation

-- Data type enforcement

-- Basic transformations

-- Load auditing and logging

-### 3.2 Lakehouse Raw Zone

-- Immutable storage of source data

-- Auditable and replayable
+- **Lakehouse Files:** Acts as the primary landing zone for raw operational data (CSV/Parquet).

+- **Immutable Storage:** Source data is stored without modification to ensure auditability and data lineage.

-### 3.3 Notebook Transformations (PySpark)
+### 3.2 Notebook Transformations (PySpark)

-- Scalable data transformations

-- Joins, aggregations, cleansing

-- Delta table optimisation
+- **Scalable Processing:** Utilizes Spark clusters to handle large-scale datasets efficiently.

+- **Business Logic:** Performs complex joins, energy unit conversions, and operational KPI calculations (e.g., Load Factor, Carbon Intensity).

+- **Delta Optimization:** Writes data to the Silver and Gold layers using the Delta Lake format, enabling ACID transactions and schema evolution.

-### 3.4 Curated Lakehouse Zone
+### 3.3 Curated Lakehouse (Gold Layer)

-- Model-ready curated tables
+- **Star Schema:** Model-ready curated tables with conformed dimensions (e.g., ```DimPlant```, ```DimDate```).

-- Conformed dimensions

-### 3.5 Power BI Semantic Model

-- Connects to curated tables

-- Supports enterprise BI
+- **Performance:** Optimized for downstream consumption by Power BI via V-Order.

-### 3.6 Fabric Pipeline (Orchestration)
+### 3.4 Fabric Pipeline (Orchestration)

-- Schedules ingestion

-- Runs transformations

-- Refreshes semantic models
+- **Workflow Management:** Schedules and sequences the execution of transformation notebooks.

+- **Quality Gates:** Includes validation logic to halt the pipeline if data quality thresholds are not met, preventing "bad data" from reaching the reporting layer.**

 ---

 ## 4. Process Flow

-### 1. Ingestion:
-Dataflow loads raw data into OneLake.

-### 2. Raw Zone Storage:
-Source data is stored without modification for audit/compliance.

-### 3. Transformation:
-PySpark notebook processes raw data into curated delta tables.

-### 4. Curated Storage:
-Curated tables feed semantic models in Power BI.

-### 5. Reporting:
-Data is visualised in governed Power BI dashboards.

-### 6. Automation:
-Fabric Pipeline orchestrates each step, ensuring reliability.
+- 1. **Ingestion:** Raw files are uploaded or moved into the **Files** section of the Lakehouse on OneLake.

+- 2. **Standardization:** A PySpark notebook reads the raw files, cleanses the data, and writes it to the **Silver Layer.**

+- 3. **Curated Transformation:** Business logic is applied to the Silver data to create the **Gold Layer** (curated Delta Tables).

+- 4. **Validation:** The pipeline runs a validation check to confirm row counts and schema integrity.

+- 5. **Semantic Refresh:** Upon success, the **Fabric Pipeline** triggers an **Import Mode** refresh of the Power BI Semantic Model.

+- 6. **Reporting:** Business users consume the latest validated data through responsive Power BI dashboards.

 ---

 ## 5. Best Practices Applied

-- Use Dataflows for ingestion and basic transformations

-- Keep heavy transformations in notebooks

-- Use Lakehouse Delta tables for performance
+- **Code-First Transformation:** Using PySpark for maximum flexibility and performance over GUI-based tools.

-- Separate raw and curated layers

-- Keep semantic models thin and governed

-- Ensure lineage coverage from sources to reporting
+- **Medallion Architecture:** Implementing a clear separation between Raw (Bronze), Cleansed (Silver), and Curated (Gold) data layers.

+- **Upstream KPI Calculation:** Reducing DAX complexity by pre-computing authoritative metrics in the Spark engine.

+- **Circuit Breaker Pattern:** Using automated validation gates to ensure only high-quality data triggers a report refresh.

 ---

 ## 6. Governance and Security

+- **Access Control:**
-- Access control applied at workspace and Lakehouse folder levels
+Applied at the workspace and Lakehouse level to ensure the principle of least privilege.

-- Sensitive tables protected using RLS/OLS at the semantic model

-- Naming conventions align with enterprise standards
+- **Naming Standards:**
+Alignment with enterprise conventions for clear asset discovery and lineage.

+- **Data Lineage:**
-- Data lineage maintained using Fabric's lineage view
+Maintained automatically through Fabric's built-in lineage view across the entire pipeline.

 ---

 ## 7. Deployment Approach

-- Git-backed development for pipelines, notebooks, and semantic models
+- **Git-Backed Development:**
+Notebooks and pipeline definitions are synchronized with a GitHub repository.

+- **Environment Separation:**
-- Deployment pipelines enforce Dev → Test → Prod progression
+Deployment pipelines enforce a structured progression from Dev → Test → Production.

-- GitHub Actions can be used for automated validation

-- Release documentation for every deployment wave
+- **CI/CD:**
+Automated validation steps ensure only approved and tested code is promoted to the production environment.

 ---

 ## 8. Summary

 This pipeline architecture represents a scalable, production-ready data engineering workflow.
-It ensures reliable ingestion, transformation, governance, and distribution of analytics-ready data across an enterprise environment.
+By utilizing **PySpark** and the **Fabric Lakehouse**, the solution ensures reliable ingestion, governed transformations, and high-performance distribution of analytics-ready data across the enterprise.